mozilla/data-docs/src/concepts/glean/accessing_glean_data.md

 ## Selecting columns

-Columns of data are named using dot notation to organize them into groups.
+Fields are nested inside BigQuery STRUCTs to organize them into groups, and we can use dot notation to specify individual subfields in a query.
-For example, columns containing Glean's built-in client information all begin with the `client_info.` prefix.
+For example, columns containing Glean's built-in client information are in the `client_info` struct, so accessing its columns involves using a `client_info.` prefix.

 The top-level groups are: